-One of the most important things about making sure that you hit your goals when it comes to getting your ebook done and out to the world is to ensure that you have a workflow that works really well for you.
+One of the most important things about making sure that you hit your goals when it comes to getting your eBook done and out to the world is to ensure that you have a writing workflow that works really well for you.

-There are many ways to approach putting together the content for your ebook, and it might be that a combination of a few works for you.
+There are many ways to approach putting together the content for your ebook, and it might be that a combination of a few of these steps works for you.

-Either way, ensure that you are working in a way that really suits you, your productivity style, and that allows for you to focus on the project to hit your goals.
+Either way, this article will help you ensure that you have a writing workflow that really suits you and your productivity style.
+It will help you focus on your ebook project to hit your goals.

 Repurposing content is an amazing way to create your ebook.